RileyHa/Introduction-to-Interactive-Media/Feb16/README.md

 ### Final Product

-Below is the gif file of the demonstration:
+Below is the gif file of the sample demonstration:

 ![](Images/febe.gif)